Moonlighter (video game): Story

-Will, a 17 year old orphan, has begun exploring the dungeons near his house in order to collect artifacts to sell at his family shop, the Moonlighter.
+Will, a 17-year-old orphan, began exploring the dungeons near his house in order to collect artifacts to sell at his family shop, the Moonlighter.
 While exploring the first dungeon, he discovered a body which contained a note from Crazy Pete, a friend of his grandfather who used to research the dungeons.
-The note states that each of the 4 dungeon contains a guardian, which has a key on them.
-These keys are needed to open the 5th dungeon, which has remained closed since the dungeons were discovered.
+The note stated that each of the 4 dungeons contained a guardian, which had a key on them.
+These keys were needed to open the 5th dungeon, which had remained closed since the dungeons were discovered.

-However, Will was advised against trying to find these keys as he is a merchant, not a hero.
-Despite the warnings, Will managed to defeat each of the 4 dungeons guardians and collecting the keys they had on them.
-He eventually became known as the hero-merchant and more travelers has started visiting Rynoka again.
+However, Will was advised against trying to find these keys as he was a merchant, not a hero.
+Despite the warnings, Will managed to defeat each of the 4 dungeon guardians and collected the keys they had on them.
+He eventually became known as the hero-merchant and more travelers started visiting Rynoka again.
 After collecting all 4 keys, the door to the 5th dungeon finally opened.

-As Will started to explore the 5th dungeon, he discovered it was filled with bodies of an alien species, and found some notes with the dungeon.
+As Will started to explore the 5th dungeon, he discovered it was filled with bodies of an alien species, and found some notes within the dungeon.
 The 5th dungeon was actually the base of a group of interdimensional pirates.
-These pirates were able to achieve interdimensional travel faster than any other civilization, and has started raiding other dimensions for their resources.
+These pirates were able to achieve interdimensional travel faster than any other civilization, and had started raiding other dimensions for their resources.
 The other dungeons were actually doorways to other dimensions the pirates created to streamline looting resources from other dimensions.
 When they discovered that a governmental group called the ICT was closing in on them, they decided to hide within their base to mask their base signal, giving the keys to a minion.
 The minion was to open the base within 1 month to resume their raiding.
 However, the minion was discovered and attacked by Crazy Pete, killing both the minion and Crazy Pete, causing the pirates to remain trapped.
-This led to the pirates fighting over what little resources.
-They decided to crash their base into a random dimension in a bid to try to escape, resulting in the dungeons appearance.
-However, only 1 member of the pirates remain as a result, the captain.
+This led to the pirates fighting over what little resources they had.
+They decided to crash their base into a random dimension in a bid to try to escape, resulting in the dungeon's appearance.
+However, only 1 member of the pirates remained as a result: the captain.